-5.1.1.
-Results, Study 1

-Recall that 50 networks were trained and tested, and that the training criteria was at least 75% optimal tracking (i.e., a total reward of 30 points out of 40 per trial).
+5.1.1 Results, Study 1 Recall that 50 networks were trained and tested, and that the training criteria was at least 75% optimal tracking (i.e., a total reward of 30 points out of 40 per trial).
 On average, 145 training trials were required per network to reach criteria.

-After training, connection weights were frozen and the exploration parameter was set to 0 (i.e., only optimal eye-movements were chosen).
-In order to establish a performance benchmark, the model was first re-presented with the Training event, now referred to as the Control event since no learning occurred during this phase.
-The Possible and Impossible test events were presented next.
+After training, connection weights were frozen and the exploration parameter was set to 0 (i.e., only optimal eye movements were chosen).
+To establish a performance benchmark, the model was first represented with the Training event, now referred to as the Control event since no learning occurred during this phase.
+The Possible and Impossible test events were presented after the Control event.

 Tracking performance was defined as the sum of rewards obtained over the entire event duration (i.e., 82 frames).
-Figure 3 presents the average total reward as a function of event type (error bars plot the standard error of the mean).
-Average total reward during the Control event was 32.20 points, while it was 24.69 and 18.01 for the Possible and Impossible test events, respectively.
+Figure 3 presents the average total reward as a function of event type (error bars plot 95% confidence intervals).
+Average total reward during the Control event was 32.20 points; it was 24.69 and 18.01 for the Possible and Impossible test events, respectively.